ChQf/ChQf.github.io/_pages/about.md

 ---

 ## News
-* Jan.
-2024, Submission: a paper (co-author) was submitted to *IEEE Power Engineering Letters*.
+* May 2024, Submission: a paper (co-author) was submitted to *IEEE Transactions on Power Systems*.
 * Jan.
 2024, Submission: a paper (first-author) was submitted to *IEEE Transactions on Power Systems*.
 * Dec.
 2023, Submission: a paper (co-author) was submitted to *IEEE Power Engineering Letters*.
 * Dec.
 2023, Submission: a paper (first-author) was submitted to *IEEE Transactions on Power Systems*.